ajpagente/guides/mercurial.md

 ```
 1. Set the current branch to the branch you want to tag.
 2. Tag (Mercurial automatically commits the tag)
-3. Push the tag to the remote repository
+3. Push the tag to the repository

 ## Reverting Changes
 ### Remove untracked files